 Field Inspector: Sign up to work for national field service firms.
 Field inspectors are used in a variety of industries to take photos and verify information like accurate addresses or real estate occupancy or that a business has its license.
 You can create your own field inspector starter kit with a few simple items: A smartphone with a good camera and internet access, a tape measure, a clipboard and a pen or two.

 Exam Proctor: Get a background check and register as a mobile exam proctor.
 Proctors meet with students who need to take tests at a location outside of their home.
-As a proctor, you identify the student to make sure they are who they say they are and supervise the exam to make sure the student doesn’t cheat.
+As a proctor, you verify the student's identity to ensure they are who they claim to be and supervise the exam to prevent cheating.
 This process creates a level of trust in the test results similar to the kind of trust Notaries bring to the records they notarize.

 Remote Testimony Witness: Put your Notary skills to work as a remote testimony witness.
 Some small claims courts allow phone testimony in certain cases where a witness cannot be present — for example, people who are suffering from an illness or disability or can’t take time off work to appear.
 Notaries are a great fit for the remote swearing-in process because they’re appointed by the state to properly identify people, serve as impartial witnesses and administer oaths.